banrovegrie/old-site/_pages/about.md

 I am a undergrad at IIITH, pursuing B.Tech. in Computer Science and Engineering, with integrated M.S. by research in Computer Science.
 I also often go by my nickname Arjo.

-> “You can’t cross the sea merely by standing and staring at the water.”
+> You can’t cross the sea merely by standing and staring at the water.
->  -- Tagore

 Contact Me
 ----------